FartyPants/Playground/README.md

 allows applying checkpoints (if you train LoRA, you would know).
 THis way you can figure out which checkpoint is actually good.

 ![image](https://github.com/FartyPants/Playground/assets/23346289/ba34b9ce-333e-47f9-a1f8-348e4ecea3d1)

+## LORA switch

+Switch between loaded LORAs (if you stack LoRA's in the Model tab)

 # Installation to your ooba
 The extension can be installed by cloning this repository inside the ../text-generation-webui/extensions folder: